 6. New Features!

-Did you know that our Ideas Forums are powered by stars?
-Our Product Managers are always using the Ideas Forum on the Community to find great new ideas to integrate into the products, and an idea with more stars is more likely to be noticed and considered.
-If you see something you love on the Ideas Forums, be sure to star it!
+Did you know that our Ideas Forums are powered by likes?
+Our Product Managers are always using the Ideas Forum on the Community to find great new ideas to integrate into the products, and an idea with more likes is more likely to be noticed and considered.
+If you see something you love on the Ideas Forums, be sure to like it!

 Isn't there something deeply satisfying about checking an item off a list as solved?
 When you accept a solution, you're saying "this question is solved, case closed!
 On to the next adventure!"

 Our Community is founded on collaboration and a shared love of analytics.
-Our Solutions and Stars are one way to keep the Community strong.
-So please, take the extra two seconds to mark questions as solutions, or give something you liked a star!
+Our Solutions and Likes are one way to keep the Community strong.
+So please, take the extra two seconds to mark questions as solutions, or give something you liked a like!